Brand New Day (comics): Mary Jane Watson, Bobby Carr, and Jackpot

 It is established that Mary Jane and Peter were in a long-term relationship, but things ended badly, and their relationship is now frosty at best.
 As far as Peter (or anyone else) remembers, he and Mary Jane did not get married, but cohabited as a couple since the day of the aborted wedding.
 It is unclear whether Mary Jane has an awareness of her previous marriage to Peter, and their deal with Mephisto.

 In one conversation, Spider-Man asks, "Do I know you?", to which MJ responds, "We've met.
 In another life."
 Spider-Man is not aware it is MJ he is speaking to; she is concealing her identity as per her current boyfriend's (film star Bobby Carr) wishes.

 However, based on their dialog from "One Moment In Time", neither MJ nor Peter seem to have any recollection of the deal.

 Spider-Man speculates that Mary Jane Watson may be the new registered superhero Jackpot.
 Jackpot herself tells Spider-Man that her real name is Sara Ehret, but when Spider-Man visits this woman, she denies all knowledge of this.
 Sara is later seen approaching Mary Jane at the airport for an autograph.

 Cast

+New supporting cast

-New supporting castCarlie Cooper - A very close lifelong friend of Lily Hollister, Carlie works as a forensics expert in the crime scene unit.
+Carlie Cooper – A lifelong friend of Lily Hollister, Carlie works as a forensics expert in the crime scene unit.
 New to her job, she shows interest in the more "exotic" cases, but has to start at the bottom.
 Her father is Ray Cooper, a deceased cop who was well respected by his peers.
 While preparing a body found in the river for the Medical Examiner, she finds a spider-tracer in its mouth, which initiates the police warrant for the "Spider-Tracer Killer" (believed by most to be Spider-Man).